 What causes Posterior Tibial Tendonitis?

-Posterior tibial tendon dysfunction often happens due to repetitive overuse.
-Dancers and athletes who play high impact sports are at risk due to the stress they place on this tendon.
+Posterior tibial tendonitis is often triggered by tendon strain due to overuse.
+Dancers and athletes who play high-impact sports are at risk due to the stress on this tendon.
 An acute injury, such as a fall or collision, can also tear the posterior tibial tendon.

 Posterior tibial tendon dysfunction is most common in these sports: